aloofy92/css-interview/README.md

 ## Instructions

 * Start off by forking this repository
-* Set up GitHub pages just like the last assignment
 * Add a new file called `styles.css`
 * Go to your HTML and add a line of code to import your new CSS file
 * Finally, edit `styles.css` to style the page in the following ways